phil-levis/dam-bigmem25/main.typ

 // To address these challenges, many papers have proposed decoupling memory from compute elements, allowing many CPUs to share large, disaggregated pools of memory.

 We propose the opposite approach.
-Rather than create large,  shared, homogenous memories, systems should explicitly break memory up into smaller slices more tightly coupled with compute at a finer granularity, leveraging advances in 2.5D/3D integration to prioritize memory, rather than compute, utilization.
+Rather than create large,  shared, homogenous memories, systems explicitly break memory up into smaller slices more tightly coupled with compute elements.
+Leveraging advances in 2.5D/3D integration, this compute-memory node provisions private local memory, enabling accesses of node-exclusive data through micrometer-scale distances, and dramatically reduced access cost.
+In-package memory elements support shared state within a processor, providing far better bandwidth and energy-efficiency than DRAM, which is used as main memory for large working sets and cold data.
+Hardware's making memory capacities and distances explicit allows software to efficiently compose this hierarchy, managing data placement and movement.

-Each compute node provisions "enough" local memory, enabling micrometer-scale data movement and dramatically reducing access cost.
-By making memory sizes and distances explicit, software can efficiently manage data placement and movement.
+// need to include that we still have shared memory (eg., on-package HBM and DIMMs; local 3D integrated memories provide each chiplet with expanded capacity with lower latency ...)

 //[say what's good about our approach]
 //#acmart-ccs(ccs)